FinweLtd/OrionSDK_iOS_Prd/README.md

 It is recommended to get familiar with the [wiki](https://github.com/FinweLtd/OrionSDK_iOS_Prd/wiki) pages and API documentation that is included in the SDK to learn more about the available features and how they should be used.

-To jump start your project, take a look at the delivered sample apps.
+To jump start your project, take a look at the delivered sample apps: https://github.com/FinweLtd/Orion_SDK_iOS_SampleApps .
 Import the project to your workspace, build and run it on your device.
 Then look at the source code.